Yugi512/phase-1-project-rick-n-morty/README.md

 # Usage

-Displays 20 characters and each character can be liked
+Displays 20 characters and the episodes that they are in, each of the character cards can be liked with a double click on the character card

 The background can be changed with a click of a button in the top right corner of the web application.
 The images I used for the background are will be are listed below: